zeroc-ice/ice-dockerfiles/3.6/glacier2/README.md

 # What is Glacier2?

-A Glacier2 router allows you to securely route [Ice](https://zeroc.com) communications across networks, such as the public Internet and a private network behind a firewall.
+[Glacier2](https://zeroc.com/products/ice/services/glacier2) allows you to securely route [Ice](https://zeroc.com) communications across networks, such as the public Internet and a private network behind a firewall.
 With Glacier2, you only need to open one port in your firewall to make multiple back-end Ice servers reachable by remote Ice clients on the Internet.
 These clients and servers can be on their own local networks behind firewalls and NATs - you don't need to worry about translating addresses and ports as Glacier2 handles all this for you.

 # How to use this image